cashcrisis/System18/System18Russia/README.md

 # System18: Russia
-System18: Russia is a prototype map by Ian Wilson for Scott Peterson's System18 project.
+System18: Russia is a prototype map by Ian Wilson for Scott Petersen's System18 project.
 This repository contains a .json file and pdfs of the map and other resources.
 [link to BoardGameGeek entry](https://boardgamegeek.com/thread/3238633/system18-18xx-microgame-format/page/1 )